National dish

 National dishes are part of a nation's identity and self-image.
+For example, pizza is considered one of the national dishes of Italy and its variants are among the most popular foods in the world.
 During the age of European empire-building, nations would develop a national cuisine to distinguish themselves from their rivals.

 Some countries such as Mexico, China or India, because of their diverse ethnic populations, cultures, and cuisines, do not have a single national dish, even unofficially.
 Furthermore, because national dishes are so interwoven into a nation's sense of identity, strong emotions and conflicts can arise when trying to choose a country's national dish.

 By country

 This is not a definitive list of national dishes, but rather a list of some foods that have been suggested to be national dishes.